Theses

 Unsorted theses on various topics.
 Mostly undercooked.

-No Word for x in Our Language
+No Word for x in My Language

-This tendency represents an essentialising of indigenous difference with, I think, potentially counterproductive results.
-The trouble is that, in asserting that indigenous cultures are apparently innocent of Western vices, one inadvertently engenders the logical consequence of those same cultures being innocent of certain virtues.
-An example is the apparent lack of an original Māori word for the term ‘kiss’.
-The term in common usage, kihi, is a direct transliteration from English, and has come to entail the same social contexts and meaning of a kiss to Westerners.
-In fact, there are indeed accounts of kissing, or something that looked to Europeans like kissing; to say “there is no word for kiss in our language” gives the impression that a) the act of intimate kissing was unthinkable to Māori and, more dangerously, b) Māori did not have intimacy.
+However, this tendency reflects a broader trend regarding the essentialising of indigenous difference with, I argue, counterproductive results.
+Central to the issue is the framing of lexical differences in terms of absence.
+The trouble is that, in asserting indigenous cultures innocent of Western vices, it follows that those same cultures may lack certain virtues.
+An example is the popular notion that Māori lacks an original word for the term kiss.
+The term in common usage, kihi, is a direct transliteration from English kiss, and has taken on the same meaning as the English term.
+If we accept this notion, are we then to believe that, prior to the adoption of the term kihi, Māori did not have any way whatsoever to express the meaning of a kiss?
+There are many accounts of kissing—or something that looked to Europeans like kissing—in traditional Māori society.
+To say “there is no word for kiss in our language” gives the impression that a) the act of intimate kissing was unthinkable to Māori and, more dangerously, b) Māori did not have intimacy.
+Thus, an apparently simple claim of a lexical lack does in fact serve to reinforce colonial prejudices about indigenous capacity for romance.

-The crucial move here is to recognise that saying, in English, that there was no word for kiss, connotes to the layman an absence of all the factors that go along with kissing; love, intimacy, tenderness, etc. This in turn serves to reinforce narratives of Māori savagery and insensitivity.
-Not allowing a people the capacity for love, as you, a foreigner, understand it, is to permit that people only a diminished humanity; to see them as less than human.
-Such concepts or capacities do not even need to be particularly intimate, or emotional; I wouldn’t like to be told by an English speaker that I am utterly incapable of understanding a complex term like laparoscopic appendectomy or collateralised debt obligation because I speak Māori.
-It would be considered racist, and rightly so, for a Westerner to say that the cultural and mythological connotations of the word finance would be incomprehensible to a person from a culture that traditionally practices a gift economy.
+To understand this, it is necessary to realise that saying “there was no Māori word for kiss” connotes to the layman an absence of all the factors that go along with kissing; love, intimacy, tenderness, etc. This in turn serves to reinforce narratives of Māori savagery and insensitivity.
+Not allowing a people the capacity for love, as you, an outsider, understand it, is to permit that people only a diminished humanity—to see them as less than human.
+Such concepts or capacities do not even need to be particularly ethical, or emotional; I wouldn’t like to be told by an English speaker that I am utterly incapable of understanding a complex term like laparoscopic appendectomy or collateralised debt obligation merely because I speak Māori.
+It would be considered racist, and rightly so, for a Westerner to say that the cultural and mythological connotations of the word finance are incomprehensible to a person from a culture that traditionally practices a gift economy.

-Sapir and Whorf’s theories of extreme linguistic relativity were conclusively shown to be wrong in the 1980s.
+Sapir and Whorf's theories of extreme linguistic relativity were shown to be wrong in the 1980s.
 Whorf had misunderstood the Hopi language, and had not appreciated its subtleties or its strategies for expressing temporal statements that might, in English, require fewer words, or more straightforward language.
-Linguist Ekkehart Malotki demonstrated that, far from having no concept or experience of time, the Hopi speak about time in terms of a spatial progression centred around the self, moving from past to the future.
+The linguist Ekkehart Malotki demonstrated that, far from having no concept or experience of time, the Hopi speak about time in terms of a spatial progression centred around the self, moving from past to the future.
 Despite some lingering academic debate about the exact nature of Hopi time, most linguists agree that the Hopi, like all other known human cultures, speak about time with spatial metaphor, the particular style of which differing somewhat from culture to culture.
 The communication of the same temporal concepts between cultures, it must be said, merely requires a little skilled translation.

-I believe that what is true, if anything, is that in some cultures, certain concepts are more proximate, but never unthinkable.
-I think what this reveals is the sublime depth required for cross-cultural communication.
+If there is any kernel of truth in the claim that “there’s no word for x in my language”, it is that in some cultures, certain concepts are more proximate—but never unthinkable.
+What this state of affairs reveals is the sublime depth required for cross-cultural communication.
 To communicate collateralised debt obligation in exclusively Māori terms is a feat just as impressive as explaining manaakitanga in exclusively English terms.
+Moreover, there is in fact an original Māori word for kiss: namely ūngutu, a ‘firm meeting of lips’.
+In encountering this translation, an English speaker feels its depth and tenderness, and relates it to his own fond memories of a passionate kiss.
 As with so many things indigenous, relationality is the key to communication.
-To explain something on somebody else’s terms usually involves exploiting the commonalities between you; leveraging shared understandings as a branching-off point to communicate ideas that might be less culturally proximate to the other person.
+To explain something on somebody else's terms usually involves exploiting the commonalities between you; leveraging shared understandings as a branching-off point to communicate ideas that might be less culturally proximate to the other person.
 Who are you to me?
 Who am I to you?
 How do we each think about this?
-I think if there is an essential difference in indigenous thought, it is relationality in everything—especially communication.
+Heoi anō, if there is an essential difference in indigenous thought, it is relationality in everything—especially in communication.

 In Answer to the Question: Should We Use Speculative or Narrative Writing in Science?